Divinity-dev/Capstone-project/README.md

 ### Tech Stack <a name="tech-stack"></a>

-> Describe the tech stack and include only the relevant sections that apply to your project.
+> Html, css and javascript.

 <details>
   <summary>Client</summary>